 - Pushing others away, not communicating their emotions

 If you’re truly worried for your child because of their behavior, it’s important to contact a professional for help.

 Solstice RTC can help

-Solstice RTC is a residential treatment center for older teen girls struggling with issues such as depression, anxiety, ADHD, or coping with child trauma.
-We help families heal and girls take their lives back.
-Through comprehensive therapies and a healthy environment, we create the perfect place for your daughter to regain control and work towards a brighter future.
+Solstice RTC is a residential treatment center for older teen girls and assigned female at birth struggling with issues such as depression, anxiety, ADHD, or coping with child trauma.
+We help families heal and girls and assigned female at birth take their lives back.
+Through comprehensive therapies and a healthy environment, we create the perfect place for your child to regain control and work towards a brighter future.

-For more information about how Solstice RTC can help your daughter with child trauma, contact us today at (801)815-8700.
+For more information about how Solstice RTC can help your child with child trauma, contact us today at (801)815-8700.